TNA Lockdown

-Lockdown was a professional wrestling event held by the American professional wrestling promotion TNA Wrestling.
+Lockdown is a professional wrestling event held by the American professional wrestling promotion TNA Wrestling.
 The event was first held in 2005 and was considered one of the flagship events in the company (alongside Slammiversary and Bound for Glory).

-The theme of the event was that the entire card would be contested inside a steel cage.
-Other matches on the card featured additional gimmicks added on to the steel cage format, such as the signature Lethal Lockdown match (a variant on the WarGames match), and the Xscape and "Queen of the Cage" matches.
+The theme of the event is that the entire card would be contested inside a steel cage.
+Other matches on the card feature additional gimmicks added on to the steel cage format, such as the signature Lethal Lockdown match (a variant on the WarGames match), and the Xscape and "Queen of the Cage" matches.

 Originally, Lockdown was to have only two cage matches to highlight the name; the 2013 event was the only one to follow this format.
 With the exception of the 2005 and 2006 events, Lockdown has been held outside the Impact Zone in Orlando, Florida.
 The first ten events were held on pay-per-view, while the last two events were broadcast as special episodes of Impact's weekly television series.
 On January 24, 2020, Impact announced the return of Lockdown as an Impact Plus special, to be held on March 28, 2020, but the event was cancelled due to the COVID-19 pandemic.
+On April 16, 2026, TNA announced the return of the pay-per-view event Lockdown on August 23, 2026, at Credit Union 1 Arena in Chicago, Illinois.

 History

 The inaugural Lockdown event took place on April 24, 2005, at the TNA Impact!
 Zone in Orlando, Florida.
 The event started with Apolo and Sonny Siaki facing Chris Candido and Lance Hoyt in a Six Sides of Steel Cage match.
 During the match, Candido suffered a leg injury and was helped to the back as Apollo and Hoyt won the match.
 Candido was later diagnosed with a dislocated ankle, broken tibia, and a broken fibula that required surgery.
 On April 28, after the surgery, Candido was rushed to the hospital after he collapsed where he died a short time later due to a blood clot from the surgery.
 On May 15, 2005, at the inaugural Hard Justice event, TNA paid tribute to Candido with a ten-bell salute.

 Lockdown remained a regular TNA's pay-per-view until the last event, which took place on January 30, 2016, and aired on tape delay on February 23, at the Wembley Arena in London, England.
+Lockdown will return as a pay-per-view event on August 23, 2026, at Credit Union 1 Arena in Chicago, Illinois.